jasmin-software/dotnet_a2a_workshop/1. A2A Agent Discovery/README.md

 We will create a simple application to discover the capabilities of a weather agent.
 The URL of the agent is [https://a2a-weather.azurewebsites.net/](https://a2a-weather.azurewebsites.net/swagger).

-Let's first create a simple .NET console app with the following terminal window command:
+Let's first create a .NET console app with the following terminal window command:

 ## Setup